-In the context of short-term economic outcomes, Government realises that supporting tourism is critical.
+In the context of short-term economic outcomes, the Government realises that supporting tourism is critical.
 It has made a strong recovery since the easing of the COVID-19 pandemic, but has not yet returned to pre-pandemic levels.
 Traditional markets such as Australia and New Zealand remain important.

-Fiji Airways, our national airline, which carries 70 percent of passengers to Fiji, is expanding its global network by investing in new routes such as direct flights to Vancouver.
+Fiji Airways, our national airline, which carries 70 per cent of passengers to Fiji, is expanding its global network by investing in new routes such as direct flights to Vancouver.
 The resumption of direct flights between Nadi and Narita in the near future will improve visitor arrivals and trade with Japan.

-The Ministry of Finance will be working closely with the Ministry of Trade, Co-operatives, Small and Medium Enterprises and Communications to improve the ease of doing business for local and overseas investors alike.
+The Ministry of Finance will be working closely with the Ministry of Trade, Commerce, MSMEs and Cooperatives to improve the ease of doing business for local and overseas investors alike.

-Government will ensure policy transparency to build investor confidence.
-The objective is to create a more attractive environment for commerce and industry generally and new investors in particular.
-Bottlenecks in the administrative system that deter potential investors will be removed, so will unnecessary red-tape.

-Government will also have a very clear direction in diversifying the economy, thus reducing our dependency on a narrow market-base and address our vulnerability both, to natural disasters and international shocks.
+will Government ensure policy transparency to build investor confidence.
+The objective is to create a more attractive environment for commerce and industry generally, and new investors in particular.
+Bottlenecks in the administrative system that caters to potential investors will be removed.
+So will unnecessary redtape.
+The government will also have a very clear direction in diversifying the economy, thus reducing our dependency on a narrow market base and address our vulnerability both to natural disasters and international shocks.

 Trade policy will aim to enhance diversification by increasing new products and markets.
-To do this will require building competitive advantage through incentives and other initiatives to bring new products to the market.
+To do this will require building competitive advantages through incentives and other initiatives to bring new products to the market.

-The important role in economic recovery of Micro, Small and Medium Enterprises (MSME) is also recognised.
+The important role in economic recovery of micro, small and medium enterprises (MSMEs) is also recognised.
 They can serve the local and export trade.
 Advisory and development services will be made available.
-The Micro, Small and Medium Enterprises Bill to serve the needs of this sector will be finalised.
+The MSME Bill to serve the needs of this sector will be finalised.

 New efforts will be directed in revitalising the co-operatives movement.
-The Co-operatives Act will be reformed and updated for better organisation and outcomes.
+The Cooperatives Act will be reformed and updated for better organisation and outcomes.
 New support programmes will be considered for women, youth and people with disabilities.
 There are renewed efforts to revive the sugar industry which provides a livelihood for a fair share of our population, particularly farmers and landowners.
-Plans are currently being formulated to increase cane planting, production and harvesting, with improved mechanisation.